 CRITERIA JORC CODE EXPLANATION COMMENTARY Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-Geopacific executed a Joint Venture agreement with Kula Gold Ltd (ASX:KGD) to acquire a 75% interest by spending AUD\$18.65m over three tranches.
-Tranche 1 was \$0.65m to conduct due diligence and earned GPR 5%, under Tranche 2, GPR must spend AUD\$8m within the first two years to earn an additional 35% interest in operating company WML.
-Should GPR delineate a Reserve of >1.2M Oz Au within the two-year period it will be deemed to hold a 51% interest in WML.
-Geopacific can increase its ownership to 60% of WML by completing the earn-in expenditure (Tranche 3) without delineating the Reserve target of 1.2M Oz Au.
+Geopacific is negotiating a Joint Venture agreement with Kula Gold Ltd (ASX:KGD) to acquire a 75% interest by spending AUD\$18.65m over three tranches.
+In Tranches 1 and 2, Geopacific must spend AUD\$8m within the first two years to earn an initial 35% interest in operating company WML.
+Should Geopacific delineate a Reserve base of >1.2M Oz Au within the two-year period it will be deemed to hold a 51% interest in WML.
+Geopacific can increase its ownership to 60% of WML by completing the earn in expenditure (Tranche 3) without delineating the Reserve target of 1.2M Oz Au.
 Should that target be met as part of Tranche 3 expenditure, Geopacific will be deemed to have earned a 75% interest in WML.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 This announcement is based on work done by Kula Gold Ltd and Geopacific Resources Limited.